How to Install Git on Arch Linux

 Verify Git Removal

-Confirm Git is no longer installed:
+Confirm that the git command is no longer on PATH:

 Expected output: